 Why: It’s a chance to get them away from their tablets and phones, and show them the magic of live performances.
-“Disney on Ice: Treasure Trove” is coming to the Prudential Center in Newark this January, and Ringling Bros. and Barnum & Bailey Circus stops by in March.
-“Video Games Live,” an orchestral performance of classic video game themes, and “Bob Marley’s Three Little Birds,” a musical based on Marley’s song, are both headed to the New Jersey Performing Arts Center in Newark come January.
+For example, “Disney on Ice: Treasure Trove” is coming to the Prudential Center in Newark this January; Next, Ringling Bros. and Barnum & Bailey Circus stops by in March.
+Beyond that, “Video Games Live,” an orchestral performance of classic video game themes, and “Bob Marley’s Three Little Birds,” a musical based on Marley’s song, are both headed to the New Jersey Performing Arts Center in Newark come January.
 State Theatre NJ in New Brunswick hosts the all-percussion show “Stomp” in January and “The Very Hungry Caterpillar and Other Eric Carle Favorites” in February.
 Remind the kids not to take too many selfies.

 For the Adventurer

 Why: Nothing beats the view of vast landscapes from a tiny floating basket.
 Balloon operators serving New Jersey include Balloonatics & Aeronuts in Phillipsburg, which provides a Champagne brunch or picnic post-flight; In Flight Balloon Adventures in Clinton, which offers “engagement flights” among other packages; Alexandria Balloon Flights in Pittstown, located at the Sky Manor Airport; and A Beautiful Balloon in Parsippany, which offers multiple flight packages.
 A couple quick tips: Plan ahead and wait for good weather.